: Samm Diep

 Other Things to Consider

-- Ease of Retrieving Your Cues.
-Spring-loaded cases are a nice touch and make it easier to get your cues in and out of your case when you want them.
+Ease of Retrieving Your Cues - Spring loaded cases are nice and they make it easier to get your cues in and out of your case when you want them.
 It’s nice when you don’t have to flip your case upside down to dump your cues out every time you need them.
 Most cues are a standard 58” long when assembled.
 If your cue is longer than that, make sure you find a case that’s long enough.

 These are some of my personal favorite production cases on the market today.

-- Light Weight Hard Cases: Predator Sport or Lucasi Pro Series
+Light Weight Hard Cases: Predator or Eight Ball Mafia

 If there’s one thing I’ve learned about pool cue cases, it’s that everyone has their own taste and preferences.
-Determine what your needs are and find the perfect case for you.
+Determine what your needs are and you can find the perfect case for you!